neomerx/json-api/README.md

 ## Contributing

-JSON API specification is at a third release candidate state and may have some tweaks.
+JSON API specification v1.0 is planned to be released on May 28, 2015.
+During the May 2015 JSON API team has been committing changes at more than 10x usual rate.
+For those changes a development branch ```dev``` is created.
+Development of those changes will be completed in early June.
+Current development tasks are in [issues](https://github.com/neomerx/json-api/issues).

 If you have spotted any specification changes that are not reflected in this package please post an [issue](https://github.com/neomerx/json-api/issues).

 Thank you for your support :star:.

-For development a ```dev``` branch is created.
-Current JSON API specification is updated from time to time and those changes are reflected in this branch.
-It is merged to ```master``` and released on monthly basis.
-Current development tasks are in [issues](https://github.com/neomerx/json-api/issues).

 ## Install